Skip to main content

 1% positive mentions, 3% neutral mentions, 96% negative mentions

 • “The gameplay loop is not grindy unlike other games in this genre (Arc Raiders, Tarkov).
 It also has the perfect balance between PvP and PvE unlike Arc Raiders.
-Additionally, the AI/NPCs are tougher and smarter and can often be more of a challenge compared to players.”
+The AI/NPCs are way tougher and smarter and can often be more of a challenge compared to players.”

 • “I like that the progression isn't as grindy as games like Tarkov or Arc Raiders.”

-• “The upgrade progression system is a giant mess so you can put in 100 hours and make zero progress which feels terrible especially when basic gear like blue shields are locked behind a ton of salvage that rarely drops and when it does it's only 1 and it's very likely someone else will get it before you so there's almost no return on investment on the time you'll spend playing this game.
-Hundreds of hours of RNG to purchase basic gear is a terrible design which proves the devs just want people grinding to keep player counts up but it's had the inverse effect.”
+• “The upgrade progression system is a giant mess, so you can put in 100 hours and make zero progress, which feels terrible, especially when basic gear like blue shields are locked behind a ton of salvage that rarely drops and when it does, it's only 1 and it's very likely someone else will get it before you.
+There's almost no return on investment on the time you'll spend playing this game; hundreds of hours of RNG to purchase basic gear is a terrible design which proves the devs just want people grinding to keep player counts up but it's had the inverse effect.”

 • monetization

 • “This is a very well-crafted game that has had a lot of love put into it by the devs.
-Microtransactions are optional, cosmetic only, and don't affect gameplay.”
+Microtransactions are not a must and are optional, and don't have any effect on gameplay other than cosmetic.”

 • stability